sakrejda/protostan/README.md

 Quickstart
 ==========

-1. This repository does not build by itself but as part of the sakrejda/stan-dev repo.
-Clone repository, do NOT clone or build sub-modules.
+1. This repository assumes that find_library, as written, will find gtest, protobuf, and stanc.
+If that's a tall order for your system, use this dev repo instead:

 ```
 cd ${DEV_DIR}